gardener/gardener/docs/extensions/backupentry.md

 ## What is the lifespan of `BackupEntry`?

 The bucket associated with `BackupEntry` will be created at using `BackupBucket` resource.
 The `BackupEntry` resource will be created as a part of a `Shoot` creation.
-But resource continue to exists post deletion of a `Shoot`.
-The  `deletionGracePeriod` of a `BackupEntry` resource i.e. time after the shoot deletion is configurable globally for Gardener via gardener-controller-manager component config.
-You can find the configuration option in reference.
+But resource might continue to exist post deletion of a `Shoot` (see [this](../concepts/gardenlet.md#backupentry-controller) for more details).

 ## What needs to be implemented to support a new infrastructure provider?